 To ensure your new Evia Nappies have the ideal level of absorbency we recommend soaking your nappy inserts overnight in cold water prior to use, followed by a pre-wash.
 This will also help minimise any colour run associated with the bamboo charcoal liners.
 For the first few washes we also recommend washing your liners separate to the nappy shell or other items to prevent colour transfer.

-You can wash your nappies and use them without soaking but note that this may result in your nappy leaking as it would not have reached optimal absorbency.
+Skipping the pre-soak may result in your nappy leaking as it would not have reached optimal absorbency and also colour transfer onto other items in the wash.
 Absorbency will increase over time with more washes.

 Nappies with urine can be stored in a dry pail ready for washing.